myFavShrimp/arc/README.md

 #### Properties

 - `path`: Path to the directory (can be read and set, setting renames the directory)
+- `file_name`: The name of the directory without the parent path
 - `permissions`: Directory permissions (can be read and set as numeric mode)
 - `entries`: Array of File and Directory objects representing the directory contents